ShadowTeolog/String2Resource/README.md

 The regex string select/ignore works wel, provided you use the right expressions and the source code is not too bad.

 Always run this tool on a copy of your source!

+A compiled version with setup (https://github.com/lextendo/String2Resource/releases) is available.